White Bean Tuna Salad

 Notes

-To bump up the flavor of water-packed tuna, pour the artichoke marinade over the tuna and let that sit while prepping the rest of the salad.
+• To enhance the flavor of water-packed tuna, pour the artichoke marinade over it and let it sit while prepping the rest of the salad.

 Nutrition